hackerb9/vt340test/apl/charset/IR-68-to-Unicode.txt.md

    The modern [consensus][consensus] of the APL community is that underscored letters were merely a way to differentiate lower and uppercase alphabets given the mechanical limitations of the IBM selectric type ball.
+But, does an underscore indicate the letter is small or capital?

-The IR-68-to-Unicode.txt file maps the non-underscored alphabet to capital letters — APL's `𝐴` at 0x61 → U+0041 `A`.
+   The IR-68-to-Unicode.txt file already maps the non-underscored alphabet to capital letters — APL's `𝐴` at IR-68 0x61 → Unicode U+0041 `A`.

    ```